zmois/aqi-python/README.md

 **Code Louisville Python Project**

-This project uses date from www.AirNow.gov - the U.S. Environmental Protection Agency (EPA) AirNow program that provides forecast and real-time observed air quality information across the United States, Canada, and Mexico.
+This project uses data from www.AirNow.gov - the U.S. Environmental Protection Agency (EPA) AirNow program that provides forecast and real-time observed air quality information across the United States, Canada, and Mexico.
 AirNow receives real-time air quality observations from over 2,000 monitoring stations and collects forecasts for more than 300 cities.

 ## Technical Summary